top of page

 OUR CoC YOUTH SUCCESS MAP

-A4C worked throughout the 20-county region to map how youth are accessing services.
-You can view the system map here and below.
-We recognized that navigating the system was difficult, not client-centered or set up for youth to succeed.
-Instead youth felt like the odds of success were up to chance.
+Advocates 4 Change works throughout the Western and Eastern PA CoC regions to map how youth access services.
+You can view the system map below.
+We recognized that navigating the system was difficult, not client-centered, nor set up for youth to succeed.
+Instead, youth felt like the odds of success were up to chance.
+Together the members of A4C created a map of how we wanted the system to work, with the four steps outlined below.

 1